 The research areas cover aspects of materials science, physics, and semiconductor electronics to design, grow, fabricate, and characterize novel electronic and photonic devices and small subsystems.
 Present areas of research include wide bandgap semiconductor fabrication techniques, device design, and materials and device characterization; integration of photonics in microelectromechanical devices (MEMs) for active control and feedback; near-infrared and mid-infrared photonic materials and devices; nanoelectronics materials growth and device design; and the small-scale integration of photonic and electronic devices for sensing applications.

 Faculty in the electronics and photonics area are active participants in the WV Nano Initiative, a broad university wide initiative in the interdisciplinary research field of nano technology supported by the National Science Foundation and DOE Experimental Program to Stimulate Competitive Research (EPSCoR).
 The department hosts a new 4000 square foot clean room facility for the College of Engineering and Mineral Resources.

-Power and Control Systems Research Projects
+Power and Energy Systems

 Electrical power systems historically have been an area of emphasis in the electrical engineering curriculum, and the graduate program in power systems at WVU is quite mature.
 More than five faculty members have interest in electric power.
 Five graduate courses are offered in this area on a regular basis.
 In addition, there are four senior elective/graduate courses on the subjects of distribution, industrial power systems, power electronics, and advanced power systems analysis.